mtwente/nordatlantisk-ft/README.md

 ### Installation

-Use the [renv package](https://rstudio.github.io/renv/index.html) to install all dependencies and set up a reproducible environment within the R project:
+Use the [renv package](https://rstudio.github.io/renv/index.html) to install all dependencies and set up a reproducible environment within the R project.
+To see which packages are loaded with renv for the workflow before installing them to the project library, run `renv::dependencies()`.

 ```r
 renv::restore()
 ```

-To see which packages are loaded with renv for the workflow before installing them, run `renv::dependencies()`.
+If you are running a recent Mac OS, you will have to [install a Fortran compiler manually](https://mac.r-project.org/tools/) for compiling the packages before running `renv::restore()`.

 ### Build